 Whether they’re anxious or short-tempered you need be able to identify their behaviours and react accordingly.
 Some dogs may be prone to unexpected nipping whilst others may grow restless after grooming for long periods.

-Understanding dog behaviours and having the skill set to deal with them is essential for any groomer.
+Understanding dog behaviours and having the skill set to deal with them is essential for any groomer working in dog grooming jobs.
 You must be able to differentiate from when a dog is scared, in pain or about to misbehave.

-Starting out as a dog groomer can be challenging, as it is with any new business venture.
-You need to have the patience it takes to build up a client-base, especially early on.
+Starting out as a Dog Groomer can be challenging, as it is with any new business venture.
+You need to have the patience it takes to build up a client-base, especially early on, and especially if you build your own mobile dog grooming business.

 Depending on the number of other dog grooming businesses in your area this could take a while.

 However, if you’re a great groomer who has a good rapport with clients then your business will grow with time.
-So, you need to have the resilience to persevere in the initial stages even if it’s slow.
+So, you need to have the resilience to persevere in the initial stages of your dog grooming career even if it’s slow.

-Believe in your ability as a groomer and an entrepreneur to know that you can make this your career.
+Believe in your ability as a Dog Groomer and an entrepreneur to know that you can make this your career.

 Excellent Customer Service Skills

 Any client-based business owner needs to have excellent customer service skills.
-Although you will spend most of your time around dogs you still need to communicate with pet-owners.
+Although you will spend most of your time around dogs you still need to communicate with pet owners after you become a Dog Groomer.

-But more than that you have to make each customer feel appreciated every time they visit you.
-As well as come across responsible and professional so they feel safe leaving their dogs in your hands.
+But more than that you have to make each customer feel appreciated every time they visit your dog grooming salon, as well as come across responsible and professional so they feel safe leaving their dogs in your hands.

 By looking after your customers you are helping your business grow.
 Happy customers are most likely to return and they’re likely to leave positive reviews that will attract new clients.

-If you’re looking at changing careers or starting your own business it’s a much better idea to get qualified.
+If you’re looking at changing careers or starting your own business it’s a much better idea to get qualified as a Dog Groomer.
 Enrolling onto a dog grooming course online or through physical college can help you develop your skills.

 Dog grooming courses will often cover: